 If you are feeling rusty with Solidworks, or have never really have had the chance to work with it much, this tutorial will get you going.
-There are workstations in the room (ME cluster computers), or you can bring Solidworks on your laptop.
+Please bring Solidworks on your laptop.

 Offered by the communications instructors, this workshop should be attended by at least one system integrator (or candidate) from each section.
 Other students interested in team communication strategies are also welcome.
 Pizza dinner will be provided.

 System integrators help keep a team working productively even when milestones approach, opinions diverge, and goals change or expand.
 Their most powerful tool is effective team communication, especially in meetings and email.
 Although most people give significant consideration to the content of our communication, we don't often stop to think much about the ways in which we communicate.
 In this session, system integrators will be presented with a few straightforward principles for planning and running a meeting, engaging team members, and delegating tasks and monitoring their completion.
 Participants will also have an opportunity to reflect on their experience as SI's to date.

 At least one person per section must attend, dinner will be provided (pizza).
 For team members who are looking up information on their product ideas (market research, patents, etc.) The sketch model presentation requires technical benchmarking, market, and customer information for the ideas that your section is pursuing.
 Several librarians will be on hand for one-on-one consultation.
 Be prepared with descriptions of your teams concepts, what information you have already found, and what you are finding difficult to locate.
 There should be at least one representative from each section in attendance, information officers are encouraged.